devmalik7/Game_Scripts/README.md

 Each game lives inside its own folder with a small **README**, making it easy to explore and learn from.

+We also maintain an **INDEX** that auto-updates to include all games in the project.

 ---

 ## 🚀 Getting Started